majorproject7/srm_blockchain/README.md

-run backend and frontend server both to use mongo

-npm run start to start server and see pages. always mention the fucntions in used in react components in camelcase.

-why block chain.

-at any point of time in the traditional database management system.

-there exists a database admin who monitors the database and can do anything with the data.

-story of bank and their security.

-Software used :
- Figma - > frontend styling
- ganache -> fake ethereum network lucid chart -> database designing
- Bard & chat gpt -> code help & brain storming.

 npm start script is mentioned in package.json file.

 for backend code us nodemon server.js for development purpose.

 mongodb in localhost will connect to ipv6 generally to over come that use 127.0.0.1

+git remote add origin https://github.com/majorproject7/srm_blockchain.git git branch -M main git push -u origin main

+truffle compiler version should be 0.8.19 then ganache and truffle will correctly.

+contract address is found in migration details or ganache details in transaction. contract abi is found in artifacts or build/contracts : in json format.

+ const contractAddress = await deployer.deployedContracts.YourContractName.address;
+console.log("Contract address:", contractAddress);

+this line is used to call the contract and get the value.